Prostitution in Afghanistan: The "Curse of 39"

 The 'Curse of 39' refers to the belief in some parts of Afghanistan that the number 39 is cursed or a badge of shame as it is purportedly linked with prostitution.

 The cause of the number's undesirability is unclear, but it has widely been claimed to have been associated with a pimp, allegedly living in the western city of Herat, who was nicknamed "39" after the registration plate of his expensive car and the number of his apartment.
 The number is said to translate into morda-gow, literally meaning "dead cow" but a well-known slang term for a pimp.
 Others have blamed corrupt police officials for spreading the rumour in order to charge between $200–$500 to change a "39" plate.

 Vehicle registration plates incorporating the number are seen as so undesirable that vehicles and apartments bearing the numerals are said to be virtually unsellable in the capital, Kabul.
 The drivers of such vehicles have reported receiving abuse and derision from pedestrians and other drivers, and some have had their registration plates altered to disguise the numbers.
 One such driver, Zalmay Ahmadi, told The Guardian: "When I drive around all the other cars flash their lights, beep their horns and people point at me.
 All my classmates now call me Colonel 39."
 Number plates containing '39' were withdrawn in early 2021.

 Human trafficking

 In 2019, the United States Department of State Office to Monitor and Combat Trafficking in Persons downgraded Afghanistan to a 'Tier 2 watchlist' country' and in 2020 further downgraded the country to 'Tier 3'.
 The Government of Afghanistan does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so.
 The country remained in 'Tier 3' in 2021.
+A number of Afghan women and girls sold in Pakistan, Iran and India are exploited in sex trafficking and domestic servitude by their new husbands.

 Traffickers have subjected women and girls from China, Iran, Pakistan, Philippines, Sri Lanka, and Tajikistan to sex trafficking in Afghanistan.
 Afghan women, and children pay intermediaries to assist them in finding employment abroad, primarily in Iran, Pakistan, and Europe; some intermediaries and employers force Afghans into sex trafficking.
-In 2021 it was estimated that over 7000 young Afghan girls had been sold into prostitution in India under the Ashraf Ghani government.